© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mathrafal Castle is a scheduled monument protected by Cadw under reference MG044.
 View the official record →

-Mathrafal Castle is a twelfth-century stronghold situated in Powys, Wales, serving as a significant fortification within the medieval Welsh principality of Powys.
+Mathrafal Castle is a motte-and-bailey fortification situated in Powys, Wales, dating to the Norman period of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG044.

 Mathrafal Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mathrafal Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG044.